Well, damn it, another cop has been shot, this time north of Chicago.

 Sad, sad to say.

-I mean, I this is I'm gonna have to process this of all the names that I've not considered, it's this one.
+Of all the names that I have not considered, it's this one.

-Hell everybody wants to be president except me.
+Hell, everybody wants to be president except me.

 Everybody wants to do it.

-And he was the underborn.
+And he was the underblock.

 That's where I caught him.

-I said, No, it wouldn't be any worse.
+I said, no, it wouldn't be any worse.

-I mean, it would it would be a rehash, the same kind of stuff that happened at Clinton years.
+The same kind of stuff that happened at Clinton years.

 So I searched my memory banks on McAuliffe.

-You know, he's been accused of uh pressuring the government to approve visas for his business cronies in his electric car business.
+You know, he's been accused of pressuring the government to approve visas for his business cronies in his electric car business.

-You know he had an electric car business.
+You know, he had an electric car business.

-He cashed, oh, he's cashed in on all these he's that's my point.
+Oh, he's cashed in on all these.

-Um he was the Clinton machine, not just knows it.
+But he was the Clinton machine, not just knows it.

-He was the Clinton machine, ran the whole thing.
+He was the Clinton machine.

 I was thinking while speaking, and I kept coming up with reasons why it was silly, and I couldn't.